 Your cost share will not exceed \$25 per 30 day supply of a covered prescription insulin drug filled at a network pharmacy.
-No deductible applies for insulin.

 When an emergency refill of diabetes supplies is provided, the emergency refill of insulin may not exceed a 30-day supply.
 The quantity of an emergency refill of insulin-related equipment or supplies may not exceed the lesser of a 30 day supply or the smallest available package.